A Whipple $_7F_6$ formula revisited: Acknowledgment

 \section{Acknowledgment}

 The research of Li is partially supported by Simons Foundation grant \# 355798.
-Long is supported in part by NSF DMS \# 1602047 and is grateful to the sabbatical leave she took in Fall 2020 during when this article has been written.
+Long was supported in part by NSF DMS \# 1602047 and the paper was written during her sabbatical leave in Fall 2020.
 The first two authors are grateful for their visits to the National Center for Theoretical Sciences in 2019.
-Moreover, the authors would like to thank Dr. Siu-Hung Ng and Wadim Zudilin for helpful discussions.
+Moreover, the authors would like to thank Dr. Siu-Hung Ng, Wadim Zudilin, and the anonymous referees for helpful suggestions.

 {\href{mailto:wli@math.psu.edu}{wli@math.psu.edu}}, {\url{http://www.math.psu.edu/wli/}}

 {\href{mailto:llong@lsu.edu}{llong@lsu.edu}, {\url{http://www.math.lsu.edu/~llong/}

 \href{mailto:tu@math.lsu.edu}{ftu@lsu.edu}}, \url{https://sites.google.com/view/ft-tu/}}